CleverTap/clevertap-flutter/doc/Variables.md

 - `onVariablesChanged`
 - `onValueChanged`

+From version `3.0.0` onwards, the following callbacks are also supported:

+- `onOneTimeVariablesChanged`
+- `onVariablesChangedAndNoDownloadsPending`
+- `onceVariablesChangedAndNoDownloadsPending`
+- `onFileValueChanged`

 ## Status of Variables Fetch Request

 This method provides a boolean flag to ensure that the variables are successfully fetched from the server.